martroben/horizon_analyzer/doc/dev_notes.md

 # 2025-01-12
+"Free to read" is a great term for what I've been calling "available".

 Added functionality to deduplicate publications.

 TODO: should drop articles with status "Fourthcoming".
 Not published yet - can't determine open access status.